ethersphere/bee-factory/README.md

 If for some reason you want built your own images, that is possible but discouraged and not supported (**here be dragons**) using the scripts in the `generator` subfolder.
 Upon building and publishing these images you can consume them using with Bee Factory with the `--repo` flag.

+#### Latest versions

+There is special Bee Factory image tag `latest` that has the latest Bee's master build.
+It is not recommended using this tag unless you need to test some upcoming feature and know what are you doing.
+There is high chance that there might be some change in Bee that is not compatible with current Bee Factory and so it might not even work.

 ## Contribute

 There are some ways you can make this module better: